-I'm Juniper and I hope you can help me find a forever home.
+I'm Juniper and I hope you can help me find a foster or forever home.
 I've been waiting for what seems like ages!
 I once had a home but somehow I went astray.
 I ended up living in a woodsy neighborhood where my pretty brown tabby stripes blended right in in with the trees.
 I tried really hard to catch enough food.
 But it's hard for a cat who's not used to hunting.
 And it's especially hard for a cat who is missing all of her front claws.

 One day I was approached by a person when I stopped to take a drink from a dirty puddle.
 It was hot out, and I was tired so I agreed to go with her.
 Now I get all the good food I need served to me on a plate, which is how it should be for a cat like me.
 But I still need a home where I have room to roam.

 I'm a social girl who will sometimes want to sit by your side, if not right in your lap.
 But I'm independent too and like doing what I want and having space to run and explore.
 I'm not necessarily the cuddly kind, but I am entertaining.
 I do funny things all the time.
 I'll sometimes bat toy mice around... but not if you're looking.
 I wouldn't mind catching the real thing now and then.
 I love, love, love boxes.